So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 Even after policy reversals, veterans discharged under DADT and related policies face lengthy, complex processes to upgrade their discharge status and access earned benefits.

 Military personnel earned their benefits through years of service.
-These benefits include pensions, education benefits, mortgage benefits, and healthcare benefits, forms of compensation that are being denied because of someone’s sexual orientation or gender identity.
+These benefits include pensions, education benefits, mortgage benefits, and healthcare benefits—forms of compensation that are being denied on the basis of sexual orientation or gender identity.

 President Clinton signed Executive Order 13087 in 1998, prohibiting discrimination based on sexual orientation in the federal civilian workforce.[9][9]
 U.S. Equal Employment Opportunity Commission.
 “Executive Order 13087.”
 It was a meaningful step, but it covered only federal employees, had limited enforcement mechanisms, and did not include gender identity.